 Lower order road means a road of a lower order in the road hierarchy than another road within the road hierarchy.

-Planned upgrade means any planned and approved extension, upgrade, augmentation or duplication of state transport infrastructure or transport networks where:
+Planned upgrade means an extension, upgrade, or duplication of state transport infrastructure or transport networks for which affected land has been identified:

-- (1) described or reflected in a state or local government document which has been adopted, committed and published, or - (2) affected land holders have been consulted.
+- (1) in a publicly available government document, or - (2) in written advice to affected land owners.